knowbody/react-native-online-meetups/nextMeetup.md

 #### Outline
 I can talk about code sharing between our android app and web app using React Native Web.
 I can also talk about versioner (like codepush) and how we do automatic update for our react native android app.

+### Alexey Kureev

+#### Bio
+React Native ronin @ OSS

+#### Outline
+I can talk about JS - Native bridge.
+For instance, I can explain what actually happens once you call `AppRegistry.registerComponent` and how your React tree maps to the real native UI you see on a device.